A5 (Croatia): History

 The first section of the A5 motorway, covering 23 km between the Sredanci interchange and Đakovo was opened on 9 November 2007.
 This was Croatia's first commitment to improve transport facilities along the Pan-European transport corridor Vc, while providing a feeder motorway to the A3 toward Osijek, the largest city in the east of the country.
 Hrvatske autoceste invested 1.4 billion kuna (189 million euro) to construct the first section, completed in eighteen months by a consortium of Croatian construction companies.
 When the first section opened, construction on a second stretch of the A5, reaching 32.5 km between Đakovo and Osijek, was announced on 15 November, with completion scheduled for December 2008.

 The route extension to Osijek was delayed by four months, but opened on 17 April 2009.
 The construction works were completed in 17 months at a price of 2.13 billion kuna (287 million euro).
 Completion of this section marked the start of toll collection on the A5 motorway.
 The motorway is nicknamed "Slavonika", presumably because it spans Slavonia from north to south, although the Sredanci interchange with the A3 motorway is also called Slavonika by some media.

-In general, motorways in Croatia have led to a positive economic impact on the cities and towns they connected, as well as aiding tourism in Croatia.

 Svilaj bridge and Svilaj border crossing are 3.5 km long part of motorway which has been finished in July 2020 and opened in September 2021.
 The construction of the bridge across the Drava continued in 2016 and finished in 2018, while the next section to bridge Halasica and Beli Manastir.

 The contract on the construction of the A5 motorway section Halasica-Beli Manastir, on the international traffic Vc corridor, worth HRK 443 million without VAT, was signed on 28 April 2020 between Hrvatske autoceste and the contractors.
 Only one offer was received for the tender, business associations of the companies "Osijek Koteks" and GP "Krk", which plan is to complete the 17.5 km section by the middle of 2022.
 The project is co-financed by the European Bank for Reconstruction and Development and the Croatian Bank for Reconstruction and Development.

 The section between the Osijek interchange, across the 2507 m Drava bridge, to the Sudaraš exit at Beli Manastir was opened in December 2022, at a total cost of 126 million EUR.
+In 2020, the plan was to complete the A5 motorway to the border with Hungary by the end of 2023.
+In 2022, this was planned as a 5.0 km section.
+On 31 August 2023, the procurement was completed as a contract was signed to build that section, which mandated an 18-month completion time following the introduction of the contractor to the construction.